Supreme Court Petition

 All updates have been posted on this site.

 The Ohio Attorney General’s Office appointed Porter Wright Morris & Arthur LLP as legal counsel for the university.
 In turn, Porter Wright engaged Perkins Coie LLP to conduct an independent investigation of the matter.
-Its work is in progress.

-The investigative team at Perkins Coie is led by two partners in its White Collar & Investigations practice with extensive relevant experience: Markus Funk, a former assistant U.S. attorney in Chicago, and Caryn Trombino, a former federal government ethics attorney.
+The investigative team at Perkins Coie was led by two partners in its White Collar & Investigations practice with extensive relevant experience: Markus Funk, a former assistant U.S. attorney in Chicago, and Caryn Trombino, a former federal government ethics attorney.

 - If you reside in the Columbus, Ohio, area, advocates from the Sexual Assault Response Network of Central Ohio (SARNCO) can assist you in reporting, explain the investigation process and accompany you to any meeting.
 SARNCO’s confidential, 24/7 support hotline is 614-267-7020.

 - If you do not reside in the Columbus area, you can contact the RAINN National Sexual Assault Hotline, a confidential, 24/7 resource, at 1-800-656-HOPE (4673).
 You can also visit the website to chat live with a representative.
 Advocates will help you find a resource in your community.